Building the last Main Line Railway

 Rugby to Barby: gcrcs3

-seen above the steam shovel was used to excavate the cutting and would require
+seen above the steam shovel was used to excavate the cutting and would

-horses in the immediate area of the working.
-This was because horses provided a
+spoil was still dependent on horses in the immediate area of the working.
+This

-greater degree of flexibility in marshalling the wagons into trains than
+was because horses provided a greater degree of flexibility in marshalling the

-locomotives.
-Locomtives in the main would be used to haul trains of these
+wagons into trains than locomotives.
+Locomotives would in the main be used to

-then the contractor would make several passes removing the earth in layers.
-In
+contractor would remove the earth in layers.
+In some places along the line this

-some places along the line this might require two or three such passes, each
+might require two or three such passes, each requiring the contractor's

-requiring the contractor's temporary way to be lifted and relaid.
-C1894
+temporary way to be lifted and relaid.

 back